City-of-Helsinki/bestpractice/python.md

 ### Python conventions

 *   Use [pep8](https://www.python.org/dev/peps/pep-0008/)
+    With the exceptions
-    With the exception that the absolute maximum line length is 119 characters if it increases readability.
-The recommended line length for most cases is still 79.
+    that the closing brace/bracket/parenthesis on multi-line constructs must be lined up under the first character of the line that starts the multi-line construct, and the absolute maximum line length is 119 characters if it increases readability.
-    https://www.python.org/dev/peps/pep-0008/#maximum-line-length
+    The recommended line length for most cases is still 79. https://www.python.org/dev/peps/pep-0008/#maximum-line-length

 *   Write [Pythonic code](https://speakerdeck.com/pyconslides/transforming-code-into-beautiful-idiomatic-python-by-raymond-hettinger-1),